 - Gently stir until the powdered bleach is entirely dissolved.

 - Stir in 1/4 cup liquid dish soap to distribute it throughout the solution.

-While the chemicals listed here are reasonably safe and will not harm garden plants, it’s a good idea to use goggles and rubber gloves to protect sensitive eyes and skin if the homemade deck cleanser spills.
+While the chemicals listed here are reasonably safe and will not harm garden plants, it’s a good idea to use goggles and rubber gloves to protect sensitive eyes and skin if the homemade deck cleaner spills.

 Apply and Scrub

 Using the outdoor hose, remove the DIY deck cleaning.
-Before repainting your deck, let it to dry naturally and fully in the sun’s rays.
+Before repainting your deck, let it dry naturally and fully in the sun’s rays.

 Mildew and Algae Eliminator